Linear Attention for Joint Power Optimization and User-Centric Clustering in Cell-Free Networks

 \subsection{Transformer-based power allocation}

 Recently, Transformers \cite{vaswani2017attention} have been explored to address flexibility in dynamic wireless networks.
-In \cite{kocharlakota2024pilot}, the authors propose a transformer-based model for only \ac{DL} power allocation to handle varying numbers of \acp{UE} via unsupervised learning.
-However, the proposed method requires post-processing and padding, which introduces excessive padding when user loads vary widely, potentially diluting meaningful information, and increases computational load without contributing useful information \cite{dwarampudi2019effects,alrasheedi2023padding}, thereby slowing training and affecting convergence.
-In \cite{chafaa2025transformer}, we addressed the flexibility issue in cell-free \ac{mMIMO} by leveraging a transformer-based model capable of handling varying network configurations without padding or retraining.
-Unlike \cite{kocharlakota2024pilot}, which employs large-scale fading coefficients as input, our model uses only spatial information (AP/UE coordinates) to jointly predict \ac{UL} and \ac{DL} powers.
+In \cite{kocharlakota2024pilot}, the authors propose a Transformer-based model only for \ac{DL} power allocation to handle varying numbers of \acp{UE} via unsupervised learning.
+However, the proposed method requires post-processing and padding, which introduces excessive padding when \ac{UE} loads vary widely, potentially diluting meaningful information, and increases computational load without contributing useful information \cite{dwarampudi2019effects,alrasheedi2023padding}, thereby slowing training and affecting convergence.
+In \cite{chafaa2025transformer}, we addressed the flexibility issue in \ac{CF} \ac{mMIMO} by leveraging a Transformer-based model capable of handling varying user densities without padding or retraining.
+Unlike \cite{kocharlakota2024pilot}, which employs large-scale fading coefficients as input, our model uses only spatial information (\ac{AP}/\ac{UE} coordinates) to jointly predict \ac{UL} and \ac{DL} powers.
 This design enables efficient adaptation to changes in the number of \acp{UE} and \acp{AP}, while maintaining near-optimal performance for the \ac{MMF} problem.
 Nevertheless, the solution did not address \ac{AP} clustering or pilot contamination, and its complexity still scaled quadratically with the number of users similarly to \cite{kocharlakota2024pilot}.
-In summary, the key question motivating this work is: \emph{How can we overcome these limitations while preserving the advantages of Transformer-based models in dynamic cell-free \ac{mMIMO}?}
+In summary, the key question motivating this work is: \emph{How can we overcome these limitations while preserving the advantages of Transformer-based models in dynamic \ac{CF} \ac{mMIMO}?}